 Auburn University also offers a 32-credit Master of Technical and Professional Communication through its Department of English.
 This degree program is designed to prepare students for careers in teaching, research, and other fields that require sound communication and analytical skills.
 This program is comprised of courses that cover topics in technical and professional writing, professional editing, document design, and web development.
 Students are also required to complete two practicums in teaching English and rhetoric, as well as 18 credits of graduate-level English classes in the areas of their choice.

-Located in Tuscaloosa, The University of Alabama’s College of Communication and Information Sciences offers both an on-campus and online Master of Arts in Communication Studies (see the section below for more information on the online program).
+Located in Tuscaloosa, The University of Alabama’s College of Communication and Information Sciences offers an on-campus Master of Arts in Communication Studies through its Department of Communication Studies.
 Areas of emphasis within the campus program include Interpersonal Communication, Rhetoric and Political Discourse, Communication and Culture, and Organizational Leadership.
 This program is comprised of 30 credit hours, consisting of courses that train students to manage, develop, and evaluate written, oral and visual forms of communication.
-Students take foundational courses in communication theory and applied strategies, followed by elective in topics such as communication and diversity, political communication, rhetorical criticism, and technology in communication.
-Students select their electives with the support and approval of their academic advisor.
-In addition to fulfilling their coursework requirements, students must also complete one of three options for graduation: a thesis requiring 6 credit hours of individual research and writing under the supervision of an advisor, a practicum that culminates in a capstone portfolio of work, or a comprehensive examination.
+Students take foundational courses in communication theory and applied strategies, communication research methods, rhetorical criticism, political communication, culture and communication, and interpersonal and organizational communication.

 Finally, the University of South Alabama in Mobile has a Master of Arts in Communication program available through its College of Arts and Sciences Communication Department.
 The program consists of 33 semester hours of graduate-level courses, and can be pursued in one of three areas of focus: Mass Communication, Strategic Communication, or Rhetorical Communication.
 Students must take core courses in communication theory, quantitative communication research methods, and foundational concepts in graduate studies in communication.
 After completing the core courses, students need to take at least 24 additional semester hours in communication.
 Once all of their core and elective courses have been completed, they then sit for a written comprehensive examination covering essential material from their graduate education.
 In addition to the curricular requirements and the comprehensive examination, students must also complete either a master’s thesis consisting of original research, or a Department-approved, semester-length internship that fulfills the requirements of the graduate research project, and culminates in a paper discussing their experiences.